RNGDelak/ord-wwfsoe/README.md

-# Fundamental Sequence Ordinal Encoding
+# Fundamental Sequence Ordinal Encoding [Work in progess]

 This project introduces a new technique for representing and visualizing ordinal numbers: